 The average size of a home shredder is around 3 to 5 gallons.
 The amount of paper shreds or strips it can hold depends on the security level of the shredder.
 Smaller paper particles take up less space than long strips from a strip-cut shredder.

 #5 – What security level do you prefer?

-The security level of a paper shredder tells you about the size of the paper particles after shredding a document.
+A paper shredder’s security level tells you about the size of the paper particles after shredding a document.
 Generally, shredders are divided into strip-cut, cross-cut and micro-cut shredders.
-But officially shredders are classified with a DIN P-level, which is used worldwide to categorize the security level of paper shredders, for example, DIN P-3 (or P3 for short).
+But officially, shredders are classified with a DIN P-level, used worldwide to categorize paper shredders, such as a P-3 paper shredder.
 The higher the number of the level, the smaller the paper particles are.

-The DIN P-level is part of the official German DIN 66399 standard (since 2012) which is the international standard for secure shredding of data media developed by the Deutsches Institut für Normung (DIN) which translates to the German Institute for Standardization.
+The DIN P-level is part of the official German DIN 66399 standard (since 2012), the international standard for secure shredding of data media developed by the Deutsches Institut für Normung (DIN), which translates to the German Institute for Standardization.